England v New Zealand: Dawid Malan's ton helps hosts dominate New Zealand and seal 3-1 ODI series win

 "I guess now is a good chance to see the areas we want to improve on and it's great to be put up against a quality side to see how we are this close to the tournament."

-England meet Ireland with a changed squad on 20 September at Headingley, Leeds which you can watch live on Sky Sports Cricket.
+England meet Ireland with a much-changed squad, with that series starting at Headingley on Wednesday, live on Sky Sports.

 England squad for Ireland ODIs: Zak Crawley (captain), Ben Duckett (vice-captain), Rehan Ahmed, Harry Brook, Brydon Carse, Sam Hain, Tom Hartley, Will Jacks, Matthew Potts, Phil Salt, George Scrimshaw, Jamie Smith, Luke Wood

-New Zealand and England will come head-to-head again at the World Cup opener in Ahmedabad on 5 October.
+New Zealand and England will meet again at the World Cup opener in Ahmedabad on October 5.

 Stream the best cricket and more top sport with NOW.
 Cancel anytime.